rdupplaw/rdupplaw/README.md

 In descending order of date read.

+### Test-Driven Development: By Example

+A brilliant, careful way to design software.
+I wish I had read this much sooner.
+I had previously learned TDD at my bootcamp, supplemented with a few online resources, but this book cleared up a lot of issues I had been having.

+For example, up to now I had only ever used the Triangulation style of TDD, where you only generalise code when you have multiple examples (i.e. multiple tests for the same behaviour), but now I know that this is the most conservative strategy.
+Instead I can use Fake It (then refactor) or Obvious Implementation to quickly get to green when I don't feel the need to be so careful.

+Because I had previously only used Triangulation, I also misunderstood the refactoring step slightly.
+Beck's explanation of this step as removing duplication, including between the code and the tests, cleared things up for me.
+For example, when you have a test to check a method returns 1 with some input, and you hard code return 1 into the method, there is duplication between the test and the code.
+You can refactor this to use variables instead of constants in order to remove duplication, with no need to triangulate and add a test for returning 2.

+I've also learned that my definition of a "single change" is much bigger than Beck's definition, and I can now take much smaller steps when I need to.

 ### Clean Code

 This book describes the Object Mentor School of Clean Code.
 Object Mentor was a software consultancy founded by Martin, and the other Object Mentors (Jeff Langr, Tim Ottinger and others) also contributed to this book.